HSI-Dehazing/CSCANet/Readme.md

 Dataset

-The dataset created by the authors mentioned in the paper can be accessed at the following link:DOI 10.5281/zenodo.15675446.
+The dataset created by the authors mentioned in the paper can be accessed at the following link: https://pan.baidu.com/s/16K8TehxETyTPdtAzoSGsJg?pwd=dm8e or DOI 10.5281/zenodo.15675446.